rainbowdesign/OxygenNotIncluded-Mods/README.md

     - **NuclearPowerMod.dll**
       - Adds lategame Nuclear Power to use with the steam engine.
       - Also includes the Mercury mod for high power cooling.
-      - 2 new buildings, 1 sickness and 3 elements aswell and Nuclear Power as concept.
+      - 2 new buildings and 3 elements aswell and Nuclear Power as concept.
+No longer radioactivity as disease need to wait for modding support.

     - **SlimeGrower.dll**
       - You can grow slime and chlorine from water.